dtmlinh/Linh.Dinh/website/docs/projects.md

     Contributors: Linh Dinh

    The final output shows by State and Year:
-   - The fatality rate for serveral interesting conditions that might influence whether an accident is fatal or not: day vs. night time, at a junction, weather, etc.
+   - the fatality rate for serveral interesting conditions that might influence whether an accident is fatal or not: day vs. night time, at a junction, weather, etc.
-   - I then also included a few interesting data such as:
-    + average number of minutes injured persons arrive at the hospital
+   - average number of minutes injured persons arrive at the hospital
-    + average number of hospitals within a 10 mile radius of the accident
+   - average number of hospitals within a 10 mile radius of the accident
-    + share of state spending on highway investments and health investments
+   - share of state spending on highway investments and health investments

    ![](assets/Transportation-Analyses.gif)